holyaustin/LetsFundDeSci/FEEDBACK.md

 Suggestions for Improvement:

 Let it be open for devs to pull contacts from their own sources not the prebuilt contacts.

 - Issue 3:

 Description of the Issue:

 Lack of Clear Error Handling Examples: While the Web3Mail API endpoints are well-documented, there's a noticeable absence of comprehensive error handling examples.
 This omission might lead to integration difficulties when handling edge cases or unexpected errors.
 Affected Areas: API Integration, Troubleshooting

 Suggestions for Improvement:

 Add Dedicated Error Handling Section: Include a separate section with detailed examples of potential errors (e.g., authentication failures, rate limits, invalid requests) and their corresponding HTTP response codes.
 Provide Troubleshooting Guide: Offer a step-by-step troubleshooting guide to help developers quickly identify and resolve common integration issues.

-Relevant Files or Links:

-    Suggested new section: "Error Handling & Troubleshooting" under the "API Reference" or as a standalone page.

-Issue 4:
+- Issue 4:

 Description of the Issue:

 Insufficient Information on Security Best Practices: The documentation lacks explicit guidelines on implementing security best practices when integrating Web3Mail, potentially leaving applications vulnerable.

 Suggestions for Improvement:

 Dedicate a Section to Security Best Practices: Outline clear, Web3Mail-specific security recommendations, including but not limited to, secure content, encryption practices, and authentication flow hardening.
 Link to Relevant Security Resources: Provide additional reading or resources for developers to deepen their understanding of Web3 security.
 Possible integration of the in-house tool Data Protector on Mail contents.

 ### Documentation and Resources: